raysca/quiz/quizzes/devops/cloud.md

 ## What is cloud computing?

 - [ ] A method of storing data on local servers
-- [x] A method of accessing and managing data over the internet
+- [x] A method of accessing and managing data and computing services over the internet
-- [ ] A method of encrypting data for secure storage
+- [ ] A method of compressing data for efficient storage
 - [ ] A method of compressing data for efficient storage

-## Which of the following is not a cloud service model?
+## Which of the following is NOT a cloud service model?

 - [ ] Infrastructure as a Service (IaaS)
 - [ ] Platform as a Service (PaaS)